schhatbar/PriorityPoll/LOCAL_SETUP.md

 - Check if PostgreSQL service is running
 - Verify your credentials in the `.env` file
 - Make sure the database exists

+### ESM Module Issues
+If you see errors related to ES modules or `require is not defined in ES module scope`:
+1. Make sure to use `node --experimental-modules run-local.js` instead of just `node run-local.js`
+2. Alternatively, you can rename the file to `run-local.cjs` to use CommonJS mode

 ### Port Already in Use
 If port 5000 is already in use: